 Photo: Lori Newton

-John Kesich examines a stone crab trap to determine if it is debris.
+CWC volunteer, John Kesich examines a stone crab trap to determine if it is debris.
 If the trap is fishable, CWC contacts the owner of the trap for pickup.

 Photo: Emily Rizzo